Henry Ford’s Steam Engines

 This is the oldest known surviving steam engine in the world.
 Named for its inventor Thomas Newcomen, the engine converted chemical energy in the fuel into useful mechanical work.
-Its early history is not known, but it was used to pump water out of the Cannel Mine in England in about 1765.
+Its early history is not known, but it was used to pump water out of the Cannel mine in the Lancashire coalfields of England in about 1765.
 The engine was presented to Henry Ford in 1929.

 George Corliss was one of the United States' most highly regarded steam engine designers.
 His valve innovations made his engines particularly important to the textile industry--where a combination of high power output and quick response to changes in load were greatly valued.
 He designed many of the machines used to manufacture his engines and was a pioneer in standardized manufacturing techniques.

 Portable agricultural steam engines, such as this very early example, introduced American farmers to mechanical power.
 These engines were pulled out to the field by horses, and then used to power threshers and separators for the grain harvest.
 This 10-horsepower Owens, Lane & Dyer engine consists of a side-crank engine mounted on the side of a locomotive-type boiler.